Efficient Error-tolerant Search on Knowledge Graphs: Proposed Approach

-Given a data graph $G\,=\,(V,\,E)$, a query $Q$ and the edit distance threshold $t$, the basic exemplar queries with edit distance constraint algorithm (EXED) discovers a set of subgraphs that are within $t$ edit distances of the query $q$.
-A naive approach is to compare the query with every subgraph in the data graph $G$.
-Instead of comparing the query with an exponential number of subgraphs in the data graph, EXED randomly chooses one node $n_q$ from the query as a seed.
-Subsequently, it considers all nodes of the data graph one by one as a possible mappings of the node $n_q$.
-For each such node $n_g$ in $V$, it checks if there exists a subgraph that contains $n_g$ and is isomorphic to the query with at most $t$ edit operations.
-All matching subgraphs are added into the result set.
-Algorithm 1 describes the above steps in pseudocode.
+Given a data graph $G\,=\,(V,\,E)$, a query $Q$ and the edit distance threshold $t$, a naive approach to find subgraphs that are within edit distance $t$ of the query $q$ is to compare the query with every subgraph in the data graph $G$.
+Our basic algorithm for exemplar queries with an edit distance constraint (referred to as EXED) chooses a set $N_q$ of the query nodes with $|N_q|=k$ as possible starting nodes.
+We refer to $N_q$ as a {\it k-subset} of the query nodes and discuss later in this section how the nodes in $N_q$ can be selected and what values of $k$ will guarantee the correctness.
+The algorithm treats each node $n_q \in N_q$ as a seed and considers all nodes of the data graph one by one as possible mappings of the node $n_q$.
+For each such node $n$ in $V$, it checks if there exists a subgraph that contains $n$ and is isomorphic to the query with at most $t$ edit operations.
+The algorithm (Algorithm~\ref{EXED}) starts from a query subgraph $q$ only containing $n_q$ and a data subgraph containing $n$, and maps $n_q$ to $n$.
+It iteratively adds edges from $Q$ and $G$ to the mapping until the resulting subgraph of $G$ is isomorphic to $Q$ with at most $t$ edit operations.
+All such matching subgraphs of $G$ are retrieved.

-The algorithm starts from the query subgraph $q$ only containing $n_q$ and a data subgraph $g$ only containing $n_g$, and maps $n_q$ to $n_g$.
-It iteratively adds edges from $Q$ and $G$ to $q$ and $g$ respectively until $q$ is equal to $Q$ and $g$ is isomorphic to $Q$ with at most $t$ edit operations.
+\begin {lemma} Algorithm~\ref{EXED} correctly finds all edge-isomorphic mappings at distance $t$. \end{lemma} \begin{proof} The algorithm starts with a query node $n_q$ and finds all edge-isomorphic graphs with a node mapping to $n_q$.
+However, with an edit distance threshold larger than zero, an edge-isomorphic mapping may not include the edge leading to $n_q$, and such mappings may not be discovered when the search starts from $n_q$.
+The number of those mismatching query graph edges (referred to as {\it query edges} for short) cannot exceed $t$, and the correctness is guaranteed by running the search $min(t+1,|V_Q|)$ times, each time starting from a different query node in $N_q$. \end{proof}